 5 Healthy Habits for Seniors

 People are living longer and longer.
 Some carry their good health habits over from their earlier years.
-Others find this a great time to start new ones.
+Other older adults find this a great time to start new healthy habits.

 Dr. Friedman points to five habits that are important to aging well.
 Among these are: